Mass Gap in Infinite Derivative Non-local Higgs: Dyson-Schwinger Approach: Infinite Derivative Higgs: Review

 where we added a source term $j(x)$ \footnote{We will work in the Euclidean space, \& in defining the relation between Minkowski and Euclidean metrics, we will assume the conclusions given in \cite{Pius:2016jsl,Briscese:2018oyx} which is done via analytical continuation.
 Technically, at least in our computations, it is fine to go with a standard Wick rotation.}.

-Eqn.\eqref{43} shows that the form factor $e^{\frac{1}{2} f(\Box)}$ appears in the interaction term \footnote{Later on, we will specify the exact functional $f(\Box)$.
-Here we only keep it in a general manner.}, thereby non-locality is significant only when the interaction is switched on as the free-part remains just the standard local Klein-Gordon kinetic term.
+Eqn.\eqref{43} shows that the form factor $e^{\frac{1}{2} f(\Box)}$ appears in the interaction term , thereby non-locality is significant only when the interaction is switched on as the free-part remains just the standard local Klein-Gordon kinetic term.

 We use the former description using the $\phi$ field definition throughout the paper.